Bikeman868/OwinFramework.Facilities/SampleWebSite/readme.md

 To try this sample on your local machine follow these steps:

-1. If you havn't installed IIS already then install it now.
+1. If you have not installed IIS already then install it now.

-2. If you don't have MySQL installed then install it now.
+2. If you do not have MySQL installed then install it now.

 3. Run the MySQL script in OwinFramework.Facilities.IdentityStore.Prius\SqlScripts\MySql.sql to create an identity store database.

 4. Edit the config.json file and modify the connection string to one that will connect the MySQL database you just created.

 5. In the IIS Services Manager create a new web site with the host name `sample.facilities.owin.local` and the physical path set to the folder containing this readme file.
 Make sure the AppPool is set to .Net 4 Integrated mode.

 6. Make sure that IIS has permission to access this location in your file system.

 7. Edit your `hosts` file on your computer to include this line `27.0.0.1 sample.facilities.owin.local`.
 Note that the `hosts` file is usually in `C:\Windows\System32\drivers\etc'

 8. In Visual Studio, right click the 'SampleWebSite' project and choose `Debug|Start new instance`.